 Preparing for Your Appointment

-- All radiological studies (CT, MRI, X-ray) pertaining to your current medical problem.
+- All diagnostic studies (CT, MRI, echocardiograms) pertaining to your current medical problem.
 Medical reports of X-rays are not sufficient, you must bring the actual radiological films with you to be reviewed.
 Do not send films prior to your appointment unless asked to do so.

-- Prior medical records and consultations from other physicians who have investigated your medical problem should also be hand carried to the appointment.
+- Prior medical records and consultations from other physicians who have investigated your medical problem.

 - A complete list of the names and dosage of all the medications that you take.